Have you ever thought about how a computer thinks and solves complex problems? Well, the answer lies in Discrete Mathematics.

 - PARTY: Represents a group (closure, associativity, identity, inverses).

 - FRIENDS: Everyone has a “friend” (inverse) in the group.
-(Figuratively emphasizes the existence of inverses for all elements).
+(Figuratively emphasises the existence of inverses for all elements).

 Coding

-- D.R.Y.: Don’t Repeat Yourself (emphasizes the importance of code reusability and avoiding redundancy).
+- D.R.Y.: Don’t Repeat Yourself (emphasises the importance of code reusability and avoiding redundancy).

 - B.U.G.: Begin Understanding Goodly (encourages students to approach code with a clear understanding of the problem and desired outcome).